wildduck2/duck-ui/packages/duck-ttest/.changeset/thirty-shoes-fix.md

 "@gentleduck/ttest": patch
 ---

-done with the first shot
+done with the first release